Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

-\begin{proof} By Corollary III.9.6 of \cite{Hart}, we have that if $X \subseteq \cA$ is an irreducible variety dominating $S$, each component of $f^{-1}(X)$ is a variety of the same dimension dominating $S$, because $f$ is finite and flat.
-The second claim follows form the assumption that images and preimages of flat subgroup schemes are flat subgroup schemes. \end{proof}

-\begin{lemma} Consider the diagram \eqref{diag} above with $\cA'=\cA\times_S S'$ and $f$ the projection on $\cA$.
-Then, $f$ is finite and flat and images and preimages of flat subgroup schemes are flat subgroup schemes. \end{lemma}

-\begin{proof} First, we see that $f$ is flat because it is the product of two flat morphisms $\cA\rightarrow \cA$ and $S' \rightarrow S$ (see \cite{Liu} Proposition 4.3.3).
-Since $\cA$ and $\cA'$ have the same dimension, by \cite{Hart} Corollary III.9.6, it follows that $f$ is quasi-finite.
-It is also proper (see \cite{Hart}, Corollary II.4.8 (c)) and therefore $f$ is finite.
-One can easily check that images and preimages of subgroups schemes are subgroup schemes.
-The flatness is preserved because $f$ is flat. \end{proof}
+\begin{proof} First, we see that $f$ is flat because it is the product of two flat morphisms $\cA\rightarrow \cA$ and $S' \rightarrow S$.
+Moreover, since $\cA$ and $\cA'$ have the same dimension, by \cite{Hart} Corollary III.9.6, it follows that $f$ is quasi-finite, and finite, since it is also proper.
+By Corollary III.9.6 of \cite{Hart}, we have that if $X \subseteq \cA$ is an irreducible variety dominating $S$, as $f$ is finite and flat, each component of $f^{-1}(X)$ is a variety of the same dimension dominating $S'$.
+It is clear now that if the hypotheses of Theorem \ref{thmscheme} hold for $\cC$ then they must hold for all components of $f^{-1}(\cC)$.
+Finally, the preimage of any point of $\cC$ lying in a flat subgroup scheme of $\cA$ of codimension at least 2 must lie in a flat subgroup scheme of the same codimension. \end{proof}

-The above lemmas imply that, while proving Theorem \ref{thmscheme}, we are allowed to perform finite base changes.

-Now, consider the generic fiber $\cA_\eta$ of $\cA$ as an abelian variety defined over $k(S)$.
-It is well known that every abelian variety is isogenous to a product of simple abelian varieties, see for instance \cite{Hindry2000}, Corollary A.5.1.8.
-Therefore there are (geometrically) simple $B_1, \dots , B_m$ pairwise non-isogenous abelian varieties, such that $\cA_\eta$ is isogenous to $A':=\prod_{i} B_i^{n_i}$.
-Note that $A'$ and the isogeny might be defined over a finite extension of $k(S)$.
-In any case this has the shape $k(S')$ for some irreducible, non-singular curve $S'$ covering $S$.
-By the above lemmas we can suppose $S'=S$.
-The abelian varieties $B_i$ will extend to abelian schemes $\cB_i \rightarrow S$ and we define $\cA'$ to be the fibered product over $S$ of the $n_i$-th fibered powers of the $\cB_i$.
-Its generic fiber will then be $A'$.
-Now, since every abelian scheme is a N\'eron model of its generic fiber (see \cite{Neron} Proposition 8, p.~15), there exists a map $f:\cA'\rightarrow \cA$ extending the isogeny $\cA_\eta'\rightarrow \cA_\eta$.
-We want to prove that this fits in a diagram like \eqref{diag} above, with $S'=S$ and $l=\text{id}_S$.
+\begin{lemma} Let $\cA$ and $\cA'$ be abelian schemes over the same curve $S$ and let $f_\eta:\cA'_\eta \rightarrow \cA_\eta$ be an isogeny between the generic fibers defined over $k(S)$.
+Moreover, let $\cC\subseteq \cA$ be a curve satisfying the hypotheses of Theorem \ref{thmscheme}.
+Then, if the claim of Theorem \ref{thmscheme} holds for all irreducible components of $f^{-1}(\cC)$ it holds for $\cC$. \end{lemma}